Balaji-Venkateswar/Food-Order-FrontEnd-Application/README.md

 ## Food Order Application

-A recreation of the food-ordering application used at Burger King counters, developed using HTML, CSS, and JavaScript.
+A recreation of the food-ordering application used at BurgerKing counters, developed using HTML, CSS, and JavaScript.
 This project demonstrates the practical use of web technologies to design, style, and implement an interactive ordering system.

 ### Overview
 This project is inspired by the food-ordering system, I interact with daily as a part-time employee at Burger King.
 The goal is to recreate the application's functionality, design, and providing an interactive experience.
 This project serves as both a learning exercise and a demonstration of my skills in front-end web development.